avantrec/soco-cli/README.md

                     Note that on Windows, backslashes must be doubled, e.g.:
                     'cd C:\\'
-    'check_for_update' : Check whether an update is available 'docs'       :  Print a link to the documentation.
+    'check_for_update' : Check whether an update is available 'docs'       :  Print a link to the online documentation.
     'exec'       :  Run a shell command, e.g.: 'exec ls -l'.
     'exit'       :  Exit the shell.
     'help'       :  Show this help message (available shell commands).